-In the recent years, new technologies such as Internet of Things devices, Big Data, Remote Sensing, drones, low-cost sensors and Machine Learning started to be quickly adopted as they can provide practical solutions for transportation network data

-- 80 collection and analysis.
+In recent years, new technologies such as Internet-of-things devices, big data, remote sensing, drones, low-cost sensors and machine learning started to be quickly adopted, as they can provide practical solutions for transportation network data collection and analysis.
 It is expected that the impact of future natural hazards on transportation networks will be much better recorded (as shown by Voumard et al., 2018), allowing for a better validation of risk models and opportunities to create more representative methodologies for the analysis of network risk, also in near-real time.

-In order to analyze systemic risk (and not only component risk), networks need to be evaluated from the perspective of direct - damage implication on connectivity, traffic changes or new traffic flows created, leading to indirect damage.
+In order to analyze systemic risk (and not only component risk), networks need to be evaluated from the perspective of the direct damage implication on connectivity, traffic changes or new traffic flows created, leading to indirect damage.
 Recent studies have addressed these aspects (Koks et al., 2019; Vodak et al., 2015; Caiado et al., 2012; Bono and Gutierrez, 2011; Douglas et al., 2007; Franchin et al., 2006), going beyond the simple summarization of direct effects and eventually of reconstruction costs generated.
-These studies also highlight an important aspect to consider (Pitilakis and Kakderi, 2011): interactions between the components of the system (inter-interactions) and with components of other systems (intra-interactions). - After analyzing available methodologies and solutions in the field of study, we reached the conclusion that nowadays capabilities can be better exploited, enabling a more flexible but also standardized analysis of transportation network implications due to natural hazards, compared to previous works.
-We consider that many has been done theoretically and too little practically (at least at full city scale analysis), leaving also room for new technologies and that is what motivated us to create a new GIS solution sharable with the community and applicable world-wide.
-In this paper that provides a settled methodology after preliminary studies such as Toma-Danila (2018) or Toma-Danila et al. (2016), we will focus on: - 95 presenting a methodology for evaluating direct and indirect transportation network risk due to natural hazards, embedded in ArcGIS Desktop as an open-source toolbox called "Network-risk";
+These studies also highlight an important aspect to consider (Pitilakis and Kakderi, 2011) interactions between the components of the system (inter-interactions) and with components of other systems (intra-interactions).

+After analyzing available methodologies and solutions in the field of study, we reached the conclusion that, nowadays, capabilities can be better exploited, enabling not only a more flexible but also a standardized analysis of transportation network implications due to natural hazards compared to previous works.
+We consider that much has been done theoretically, and too little has been done practically (at least at full city-scale analysis), also leaving room for new technologies, and this is what motivated us to create a new GIS solution sharable with the community and applicable worldwide.
+In this paper, which provides a settled methodology after preliminary studies such as Toma-Danila (2018) or Toma-Danila et al. (2016), we will focus on the following:

-demonstrating its capabilities for a representative case study: Bucharest - one of the most under risk capitals in Europe due to the implications of earthquakes; results represent an important contribution to emergency management risk reduction planning.
+- presenting a methodology for evaluating direct and indirect transportation network risk due to natural hazards, embedded in the ArcGIS Desktop as an open-source toolbox called "Network-risk", - demonstrating its capabilities for a representative case study - Bucharest - one of the most vulnerable capitals in Europe due to the implications of earthquakes, where results represent an important contribution to emergency management risk reduction planning.

-100 2 Methodology and implementation
+2 Methodology and implementation

-The generalized steps of the methodology comprises of:
+The generalized steps of the methodology are comprised of the following:

-- defining a transportation network in a GIS; - evaluating which segments could be affected by a natural hazard (directly or indirectly) accounting also for the probability of damage; - 105 generating random damaged network scenarios based on this probability; - evaluating which are the implications, in terms of connectivity and serviceability losses and then socio-economic consequences.
+- defining a transportation network in a GIS, - evaluating which segments could be affected by a natural hazard (directly or indirectly) accounting also for the probability of damage, - generating random damaged network scenarios based on this probability, - evaluating the implications in terms of connectivity and serviceability losses and then socioeconomic consequences.